-The Lakeside East District will also include investment in green infrastructure via an engineered bioretention swale along a regional arterial street.
-The purpose of this feature is twofold.
-First, it will foster best practices for stormwater management and encourage infiltration of storm water in order to replenish the water table.
-Landscape material will be selected specifically with an eye to plants and materials that filter the water as it percolates into the soil.
-Second, the bioretention feature will double as an educational element, showcasing the community's forward-thinking investment in the environmental health of the region.
+Old River District will also include investment in green infrastructure via a riverfront park and greenway spanning the levee.
+The purpose of this feature is to connect residents and visitors to the natural beauty of the San Joaquin River System.
+Landscape material will be selected specifically with an eye to native plants and materials that will withstand seasonal variations in water depth.
+The riverfront park feature will double as an educational element, showcasing the community's forward-thinking investment in the environmental health of the region.

 The NDP addresses the City of Lathrop's requirements for implementation of projects at the River Islands at Lathrop Master Planned Community as required by the West Lathrop Specific Plan (Specific Plans or WLSP) and as specified in the Lathrop Municipal Code, Section 17.61.120.
 The NDP provides specific direction for the use, development, implementation and maintenance of developer-constructed portions of the River Islands project.
-The term "neighborhood(s)" refer to specific areas shown on page 7: Project Area.
+The term "neighborhood(s)" refer to specific areas shown on page 14: Land Use.

-This NDP serves to direct the course of the design for the Lakeside East District portion of the project comprised of Stage 2A.
-This document breaks down the project into several separate and distinct design aspects:

-Streetscapes and Entries; Parks and Open Space; and InTract Design Parameters.
+This NDP serves to direct the course of the design for the Old River District portion of the project comprised of Phase 2 .
+This document breaks down the project into several separate and distinct design aspects: Streetscapes and Entries; Parks and Open Space; and In-Tract Design Parameters.

-This document is specific to "public" improvements that will be designed and built by River Islands Development, LLC.
+This document is specific to "public or other public agencies" improvements that will be designed and built by River Islands Development, LLC.
 Individual builders will conform to the approved Architectural Guidelines (see Appendix 2: Architectural Guidelines).
 These guidelines and standards are referenced as needed and aspects that will be required by both Developer and Builder will be identified within this NDP and the approved Architectural Guidelines.

-This NDP provides direction on intended character for the Lakeside East District and shall be considered and consistent in the themes and concepts developed herein for use in development of future construction drawings within the Lakeside East District project areas.
-This NDP identifies project features, themes and concepts; however, exact materials, locations and final appearances shall be deferred to construction drawings and the recommendations by the DRB to be reviewed and approved by the City based upon these guidelines.
+This NDP provides direction on the intended character for the Old River District and should be considered and consistent in the themes and concepts developed herein for use in development of future construction drawings within the Old River District project areas.
+This NDP identifies project features, themes and concepts; however, exact materials, locations and final appearances will be deferred to construction drawings and the recommendations by the DRB to be reviewed and approved by the City based upon these guidelines.